Today's Articles

 *Youth Gangs in African America and urban America from 1970 are briefly discussed on this dates Registry.

-A gang is defined in the dictionary as a group of individuals who share a common identity and, in current usage, engage in illegal activities.
-Usually, the word "gang" refers to street gangs (a.k.a. youth gangs), groups who take over territory ("turf") in a particular city, sometimes simply for lack of something better to do.
-Gangs are often involved in "providing protection" (in fact, a thin cover for extortion), or in other criminal activity.
+The dictionary defines a gang as a group of individuals who share a common identity and, in current usage, engage in illegal activities.
+Usually, the word "gang" refers to street gangs (a.k.a. youth gangs), groups that take over territory ("turf") in a particular city, sometimes simply for lack of something better to do.
+Gangs are often involved in "providing protection" (in fact, a thin cover for extortion) or in other criminal activity.

 Some anthropologists believe the gang structure is one of the most ancient forms of human organization.
 Some current critics use "gang" to refer to small, informal, and disorganized "street gangs."
 In contrast, "syndicate" or "organized crime" are used to refer to larger, more powerful organizations, such as the Italian-American Mafia, which may control entire legitimate businesses as "fronts" for their illegal operations.